wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 Agents
 ------
-An agent is responsible for answering calls on one or several queues.

 +--------+--------------------+---------------------------------+
 | Method | Ressource          | Description                     |
 +========+====================+=================================+
 | GET    | :ref:`list-agents` | Return a list of all the agents |
 +--------+--------------------+---------------------------------+

 .. _agent_properties: